Edge effect on the current-temperature characteristic of thermionic cathodes: Introduction

-Despite a considerable effort done to explain the shape of the Miram curves \cite{Gilmour11,Kevin,Longo03,Vaughan86,Zhang17b,Grant86,Chernin20,Darr20,Jassem21}, the physical processes governing the thermal emission have not been fully understood yet.
-Recently, significant advancement has been made in understanding the processes responsible for the softening of the knee has due to the works of Chernin \textit{et al.} \cite{Chernin20} and Jassem \textit{et al.}\ \cite{Jassem21}.
-They investigated the impact of a nonuniform work function on the Miram curves obtained from infinite cathodes, and in particular they studied systems where the areas of different work function formed parallel stripes, a checkerboard pattern, or were randomly arranged.
-Their findings showed that the inhomogeneity of the work function leads to a considerable softening of the knee, which increases with the size of the work function grid.
-The Authors of Refs.\ \onlinecite{Jassem21} and\ \onlinecite{Chernin20} associated the softening effect with the increased emission at the boundaries between regions of higher and lower work function.
+Despite considerable effort to explain the shape of Miram curves and related temperature effects \cite{Cattelino82,Miram04,Cattelino82,Cattelino97,Gilmour11,Wang09,Liu11,Longo03,Vaughan86,Grant86,Chernin20,Darr20,Jassem21,Zhang17b}, the physical processes governing the thermal emission are not fully understood yet.
+Recently, significant advancement has been made in understanding the processes responsible for the softening of the knee due to the studies of Chernin \textit{et al.} \cite{Chernin20} and Jassem \textit{et al.} \cite{Jassem21}.
+They investigated the impact of a nonuniform work function on the Miram curves obtained from infinite cathodes, and in particular they studied systems where the areas of different work functions formed parallel stripes, formed a checkerboard pattern, or were randomly arranged.
+Their findings showed that the inhomogeneity of the work function leads to a considerable softening of the knee, which increases with the size of the work-function grid.
+Chernin \textit{et al.} \cite{Chernin20} and Jassem \textit{et al.} \cite{Jassem21} associated the softening effect with the increased emission at the boundaries between regions of higher and lower work function.

-Recently we have investigated field-assisted thermionic emission from cathodes with finite-size emitting areas \cite{Sitek21}.
+Recently we investigated field-assisted thermionic emission from cathodes with finite-size emitting areas \cite{Sitek21}.
 We observed the characteristic softening of the knee of the Miram curve and internal current distribution as Chernin \textit{et al.} \cite{Chernin20} and Jassem \textit{et al.} \cite{Jassem21} for cathodes with a heterogeneous work function, but we also observed that the knee of the Miram curve was softened even if the work function was homogeneous.
 We speculated that this was due to the finite size of the cathode and related to enhanced emission from the edges of the emitter.

-In this paper we apply the method used in Ref.\ \onlinecite{Sitek21} to further investigate the mechanisms responsible for softening of the knee region of the Miram curve.
-We look at the effect of the size of a finite emitter area of uniform work function on the Miram curve, and compare that to the effect of work function heterogeneity for an emitter of the same size.
+In this work we apply the method used in Ref.\ \onlinecite{Sitek21} to further investigate the mechanisms responsible for softening of the knee region of the Miram curve.
+We look at the effect of the size of a finite emitter area of a uniform work function on the Miram curve, and compare it with the effect of work-function heterogeneity.